 Homemade Mayonnaise is a creamy, delicious condiment with an egg and Dijon mustard base that is delicious on sandwiches, in salads, and as a dip.
-Try my Aioli recipe for a garlic mayo recipe.
+Try my Aioli recipe for a garlic mayonnaise recipe.

 There really is no reason to buy mayonnaise when you can make your own to have on hand whenever you need it!
 It is easy to make and I love it for dipping homemade air fryer french fries!
 Mayonnaise is also a wonderful base for other dressings like my Russian Dressing and Homemade Ranch Dressing.